Zuzaj/Rproject/README.md

 ### Data overview

-The dataset consists of following collumns:
+The dataset consists of following columns:

 1. Name: Unique identifier for each automobile.
 2. MPG: Fuel efficiency measured in miles per gallon.